Division of Mental Health and Addiction Services

 Who We Are:

-The Office on Mental Health and Addiction Services aims to serve all Hudson County residents who are dealing with a mental health and or substance use disorder.
+The Division of Mental Health and Addiction Services aims to serve all Hudson County residents who are dealing with a mental health and or substance use disorder.
 The office focuses on the entire continuum of care with services beginning from early intervention and prevention to outpatient and residential services.
 The Office on Mental Health and Addiction Services works closely with community stakeholders to ensure residents have access to treatment so that they may strive towards wellness and recovery.

 T: 201-369-5280 ext.
 4250